UniMath/agda-unimath/src/linear-algebra/normed-real-vector-spaces.lagda.md

                   by commutative-dist-Normed-ℝ-Vector-Space V y x)))
 ```

-### Addition is an isometry in the metric space of a normed vector space
+### Left addition is an isometry in the metric space of a normed vector space

 ```agda
 module _